 Lord Justus Ukon Takayama was buried in 1615 at the Santa Ana Church of the Jesuits in Intramuros – not the Santa Church of the Franciscans in Santa Ana district, which is often visited by Japanese pilgrims not reading Takayama’s history right.
-But the Jesuit church was destroyed by an earthquake between 1616-1625.
+The Santa Ana Church in Intramuros was the first stone church of the Jesuits in the Philippines, designed and patterned by Fr.
+Antonio Sedeño, SJ, after Il Gesu in Rome.
+But the roof of the Jesuit church caved in due to earthquakes between 1616-1625, rendering the church unusable.

-A new church was built in 1632 in the SAME SPOT, but was named after the Jesuit founder, St. Ignatius Loyola, SJ (1491-1556), who was canonized in 1622.
-But San Ignacio (I) – which was removed from the stewardship of the Jesuits since 1768 — was also destroyed by another earthquake on September 6, 1852, when the Jesuits were away.
+A new church was built in 1632 near the SAME SPOT, while the original damaged Santa Ana Church was still standing.
+This new church was named after the Jesuit founder, St. Ignatius Loyola, SJ (1491-1556), who was canonized in 1622.
+But San Ignacio (I) – which was removed from the stewardship of the Jesuits in 1768 and placed in the safekeeping of the Manila Archdiocese — was also destroyed by another earthquake on September 6, 1852, while the Jesuits were away.

-- When the Jesuits were expelled from all Spanish domains by the Bourbon kings in 1768, Takayama’s tomb remained in place although the Jesuits were gone for some 91 years.
+- When the Jesuits were expelled from all Spanish domains by the Bourbon kings in 1768, Takayama’s tomb remained in a Jesuit location although the Jesuits were gone for 91 years.

 - When the Jesuits were allowed to return in 1859, they built a new church several blocks away from the old site, adjacent to the Archbishop’s Palace.
 This they also named San Ignacio (II).
-They transferred the remains of Lord Takayama and Lord Naito, as well as the Superior Generals of the Society of Jesus.
-Bone fragments of Takayama Ukon were part of the altar stone of the main altar – the rest of his bones were kept in a concrete niche in the crypt beneath the church floor.
+They transferred there the remains of Lord Justo Takayama Ukon and Lord Juan Tocuan Naito, as well as the Superior Generals of the Society of Jesus.
+Bone fragments of Takayama Ukon were part of the altar stone of the main altar – the rest of his bones were kept in a concrete niche in some 250 crypts beneath the church floor.

-- After the San Ignacio Church (II) was destroyed by a four-day fire started by Japanese troops in February 1945, and further damaged by American artillery shells fired from Guadalupe during the Battle for Manila (Feb.
+- After the San Ignacio Church (II) was destroyed by a four-day fire started by Japanese troops in February 1945, and further damaged by American artillery shells fired from La Loma Cemetery during the Battle for Manila (Feb.
 3 – March 3, 1945), a Jesuit retrieval team from the Sacred Heart Novitiate in Novaliches, Quezon City, spent two separate days in December 1945 gathering ALL the bones from the niches, for transfer to the Jesuit Cemetery at the Novitiate.
-Alas, there were no separate containers for each niche’s contents.
+Alas, with no hardware supplies to come by, there were no separate containers for each niche’s contents.

 - As there were no Filipino Jesuits among them – only Spaniards and Americans – and the two Japanese nobles – it might be possible to check out if Takayama Ukon’s remains are there.
 Modern DNA technology might determine if indeed Takayama’s remains were among them.

-As soon as news reached Manila that a trading ship bound for Cambodia would unload some 150 Christian deportees in Manila, the Jesuits started building housing for the Japanese – nipa huts really, not stone houses — in the open fields of San Miguel.
+As soon as news reached Manila that a Portuguese trading ship bound for Thailand would offload some 300 Christian deportees in Manila, the Jesuits headed by Fr.
+Valerio de Ledesma, SJ, provincial of the Philippines,started building housing for the Japanese – nipa huts really, not stone houses — in the rice fields of San Miguel.
 This area was located, at that time, between San Marcelino St. and the Pasig River – NOT at the Malacanan Palace area where San Miguel District is sited today.
 The old San Miguel was then part of the Jesuits’ Quiapo parish, while the adjacent Balete area was under the pastoral care of Franciscan missionaries.
 (After the British Invasion of Manila in 1762-1765, this old San Miguel was relocated to the other side of the Pasig River, where Malacanan Palace now stands – to give Spanish cannons a free field of fire, in case of another foreign invasion.)

-All the Japanese refugees lived in the Dilao area.
-Only Lord Takayama and his family – (his wife, a married daughter, and three grandchildren) — were guests inside Intramuros at the Jesuit-owned Casa San Miguel, along the same street as the Santa Ana Church.
+All the Japanese Christian refugees were accommodated in San Miguel district, not in the Dilao area where some 3,000 Japanese (traders, wako, or castaways) already lived.
+Houses were found and furnished near the Jesuit residence at San Miguel for the Japanese nuns and lay exiles.
+The Japanese Jesuits devoted themselves with great zeal to the instruction and spiritual direction of their countrymen.
+Only Lord Takayama and his family – (his wife Justa, a married daughter, Lucia Yokoyama, and five grandchildren, aged 8-16) — were guests inside Intramuros at the Jesuit-owned Casa San Miguel, along the same street as the Santa Ana Church.

-Even before his arrival, Lord Takayama was already well-known, being mentioned in eleven (11) Jesuit books about the Japanese missions, published in Europe which, of course, the people did not read, but which the Jesuits had freely discussed, when it was learned that, some years earlier, the Japanese hegemon, Hideyoshi, had sent Japanese spies to Manila in the guise of pious pilgrims, ostensively visiting Manila’s churches — in order to study the fortifications of the Walled City and the Spanish naval base at Cavite.
-And the Christian lord, Takayama Ukon, had been one of Hideyoshi’s generals!
+Even before his arrival, Lord Takayama was already well-known in Manila, being mentioned in eleven (11) Jesuit books about the Japanese missions, published in Europe which, of course, Manilans had not read, but which the Jesuits had freely discussed, when the tantalizing information emerged that in 1589, the Japanese hegemon, Hideyoshi, had sent 30 or 40 Japanese spies to Manila in the guise of pious pilgrims — “they were even carrying rosaries” — ostensively visiting Manila’s churches while studying the fortifications of the Walled City and the Spanish naval base at Cavite.
+And the Christian lord, Justo Takayama Ukon, had been a commanding general of Hideyoshi’s vanguard!
+(But by 1589, Ukon had already been stripped of his last domain at Akashi, and was no longer involved in any of Hideyoshi’s military campaigns.)

 Takayama was a celebrity in Manila on five fronts: